dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/ide-github.md

 ---
 title: "New: Edit in primary branch in IDE"
-description: "February 2024: Write access to the primary GitHub branch while in the IDE.
+description: "February 2024: Edit access to the primary GitHub branch while in the IDE.
 This was previously a read-only feature."
 sidebar_label: "New: Edit primary branch in IDE"
 sidebar_position: 06
 tags: [Feb-2024]